ZayanMuhammed/File_Server/README.md

 ### 🚨 Security Note

-This application is intended for development and testing purposes.
+This application is intended for development and testing purposes and local use.
 For production use, please consider:

 - Adding authentication and authorization
 - Implementing file type validation